 Installing moisture-unfriendly green board in bathrooms isn't all that different from hanging conventional drywall in other areas of the home.
 Mudding and sanding to a smooth finish are what separates the homeowner from the drywall contractor who does this every day.
 If you can accept flaws, you can save a small amount of money hanging and finishing your own.

 Bottom line: Considering the modest expense, having professionals hang, tape, and mud your drywall may be money well spent.
 But DIYers can do this work, too.

 Cabinets and Countertops

-The main advantage to having professionals install cabinets and countertops is the simple convenience.
+The main advantage of having professionals install cabinets and countertops is the simple convenience.
 A professional crew of two or three workers can navigate the cabinets into place and mount them quicker and easier than you can do it.
-But bathrooms don't have a lot of cabinetry and the countertops are typically short.
+But bathrooms don't have a lot of cabinetry, and the countertops are typically short.
 For the smaller spaces of bathrooms, you'll most likely be buying a bathroom vanity unit in a prescribed width that you can easily handle by yourself.
 Many come paired with vanity unit tops, making countertop installation a snap.

 Bottom line: Homeowners can DIY this.
 Except for large bathrooms, homeowners will gain little by having professionals install cabinets and counters.